 Is Apple Cider Vinegar Alkaline?

 No, apple cider vinegar is not alkaline it is acidic.
-It is at the pH scale point of 2.5 which means it is very acidic.
-While the neutral point is 7 and above 7 is considered alkaline and below 7 is acidic.
+It is at the pH scale point of 2.5, which means it is very acidic.
+We consider 7 as the neutral point; values above 7 indicate alkalinity, while values below 7 indicate acidity.